mrozanoff/PythonSQL/README.md

 # PythonSQL
 Learning how to query SQL through python.
+WORK IN PROGRESS